MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Bots must not contain duplicate commands.
 [Mandatory Fix]

-* Bots can display a typing indicator while responding to the user command, but must not display a typing indicator after responding to the user command.
+* Bots  must not display a typing indicator after responding to the user command, but can display a typing indicator while responding to the user command.
 [Mandatory Fix]

 * All the scopes supported by your app must be declared in the manifest.
 [Mandatory Fix]

 * Bots must provide a valid response to the **help** command typed in lowercase or uppercase.
 [Mandatory Fix]

-* Bots must provide an adequate and appropriate response to *help* command that provides the user with a way forward or lets the user access help content related to the bot usage.
+* Bots must provide a valid response to **help** command that provides the user with a way forward or lets the user access help content related to the bot usage.
 Bots must provide a valid response even when the user hasn't logged into the app.
 [Mandatory Fix]

 * Bot responses on mobile platforms must be responsive without any data truncation that hampers the bot to complete desired workflows.
 [Mandatory Fix]

 * All the links must be responsive in a bot response.
 Any link that takes the user outside the Teams platform must have a clear redirect text  such as **View in..**, **This way to..** or  an open link icon  in the bot response action button or have a suitable redirect text in the bot response message body.
 [Mandatory Fix]

-* By design, if your bot doesn't respond or support any user command and is a one way bot only intended to notify users, you must set **isnotificationonly** to true in the manifest.
+* By design, if your bot doesn't respond or support any user command and is a one way bot only intended to notify users.
+You must set **isnotificationonly** to true in the manifest.
 [Mandatory Fix]

 * Bot user experience must not be broken on mobile platforms.
 Your bot must be fully responsive on mobile.
 [Mandatory Fix]